LukeAims/First-Class-Gadgets/README.md

 At the end of this project I will have created a fully functioning eCom Product page...

-You can view this page in Git Pages.
+You can view this site on Git Pages.